Platform-OS/platformos-documentation/pages/guides/index.md

 permalink: /guides/
 ---

-Choose guide from the menu.
+Choose your topic of interest from the sidebar.